 The Third-Party Organisation undertakes to take all reasonable care and all professional diligence necessary for the performance of the tasks entrusted to it under this agreement and the Protocol, and in accordance with the current regulations and standards.

-The Third-Party Organisation undertakes to have available throughout the Research all the resources necessary for the performance of its duties, as defined in Appendix 3.
+The Third-Party Organisation undertakes to have available throughout the Research all the resources necessary for the performance of its duties, as defined in Annex 3.

 In this connection, the Third-Party Organisation declares that it has taken out civil liability insurance with an insurance company known to be solvent, covering the financial consequences of its professional and civil liability for any direct and indirect damage caused by it in or on the occasion of the performance of this agreement.